Subscribe to stay in the loop about cool events, retreats, and resources for nurses!

 Includes transport from to and from the airport, seven nights of mid-upper range lodging, two meals a day, excursions, lectures with CEs, meditation, and yoga ( four days of practice).
 The lodging is based on double occupancy.
 If a single room is desired, a single supplement of $500.00 is available.

-**This does not include airfare.
+**This does not include airfare, travel insurance, and some meals.
 See terms and conditions for exclusions.

 Email: Nicole@unwoundretreats.com to sign up!